OpenCollarTeam/opencollarteam.github.io/Open-Collar-Designers.md

 classic feminine styles, high quality mesh, pricing around 500L
 Marketplace:  [https://marketplace.secondlife.com/stores/163109](https://marketplace.secondlife.com/stores/163109)

-# OpenCollar Partners Application Form
+# OpenCollar Design Partners Application Form

 Want to receive an OpenCollar Vendor and get on this list?
 Copy the text below to a notecard and send it to Silkie Sabra inworld.
-OpenCollar Official Design Partners are listed on a page on the OpenCollar website/wiki, and we'll refer users to that page when they inquire about where to find OpenCollar-based products.
+OpenCollar Official Design Partners are listed on this page, and we'll refer users to it when they inquire about where to find OpenCollar-based products.

-To qualify as an OpenCollar Official Partner, collar designers agree to the following*:
+To qualify as an OpenCollar Official Design Partner, collar designers agree to the following*:

 --Requirements